 January 14 - Thorrablot: This holiday began the Old Norse month of Snorri.
-It is still observed in Iceland with parties and a mid-winter feast.
-It is of course sacred to Thor and the ancient Icelandic Winter Spirit of Thorri.
-On this day, we should perform blot to Thor and invite the mighty Asaman to the feast.
+It's still observed in Iceland with parties and a mid-winter feast.
+It's of course sacred to Thor and the ancient Icelandic Winter Spirit of Thorri.
+On this day, we should perform a blot to Thor and invite the mighty Asaman to the feast.

 The month of February / Horning

 February 2 - Barri: This is the day we celebrate the wooing by Ingvi Freyr of the maiden Gerd, a symbolic marriage of the Vanir God of Fertility with the Mother Earth.
-It is a festival of fertility, the planted seed and the plowed furrow.
+It's a festival of fertility, the planted seed, and the plowed furrow.
 For those of you who garden, this is the time to plant seeds indoors, to later be transplanted in the summer garden.

-February 14 - Folk etymology has led to this day being called 'Feast of Vali' in modern Asatru.
-Saint Valentine has no associations with Vali, nor to the thinly disguised heathen Lupercalia rites which take place on this day.
-Many Heathens still honor this God on February 14th.
+February 14 - Folk etymology has led to this day being called "Feast of Vali" in modern Asatru.
+Saint Valentine has no associations with Vali, nor to the thinly disguised heathen Lupercalia rites that take place on this day.
+Many Heathens still honor this god on February 14th.

 The month of March / Lenting

-March 9 - Day of Remembrance for Oliver the Martyr: He was an adherent of Asatru who persisted in organizing underground sacrifices to the Gods and Goddesses despite decrees by St Olaf the Lawbreaker forbidding such activities.
-Betrayed by an informer, he was killed by Olaf’s men while preparing for the Spring sacrifice in the village of Maerin Norway.
+March 9 - Day of Remembrance for Oliver the Martyr, an adherent of Asatru who persisted in organizing underground sacrifices to the gods and goddesses despite decrees by St. Olaf the Lawbreaker forbidding such activities.
+Betrayed by an informer, he was killed by Olaf’s men while preparing for the spring sacrifice in the village of Maerin, Norway.
 Many other men whose names are lost to us were also killed, mutilated, or exiled for taking part in such sacrifices.

-Ostara is celebrated on the spring equinox around March 21.
+Near March 21 - OSTARA / SUMMER FINDING: Ostara is celebrated on the spring equinox around March 21.
 This feast marks the beginning of the summer half of the year.
-It is a celebration of fertility and was known as a fire festival (fire used to represent the sun).
-It is named after the goddess Ostara (Anglo-Saxon Eostre), who was such an integral part of heathen Germanic culture that the Christians stole and absorbed it as their own spring feast which was adapted for the Paschal holiday, and was converted to the Christian Easter.
+It's a celebration of fertility and was known as a fire festival (fire is used to represent the sun).
+It's named after the goddess Ostara (Anglo-Saxon Eostre), who was such an integral part of heathen Germanic culture that the Christians stole and absorbed it as their own spring feast, which was adapted for the Paschal holiday and was converted to the Christian Easter.
 This was all done to get more heathens to convert to their Christian beliefs.
-Her name is related to the Germanic words for "east" and "glory"; she was the embodiment of the springtime and the renewal of life.
+Her name is related to the Germanic words for "east" and "glory;" she was the embodiment of the springtime and the renewal of life.